mohitsinghaniya/Android_Summer13/README.md

 Android_Summer13
 ================

-Projects done for Intern @ IITG
+Projects done in the Internship at IITG (Indian Institute of Technology, Guwahati)

-Four Apps were developed for during the intern by me :
+Four Apps were developed for IITG during the internship by me :

 1. Scientific Calculator
 2. Unit Converter